Home

 Missouri splits duck season into three waterfowl zones, and the date that matters most is the one drawn over your hunting spot.
 North, Middle, and South each open and close on their own calendar, so the same week can be wide open on one marsh and closed on another an hour down the road.
 This guide lays out every 2026–27 zone date, the early teal and early goose windows, daily limits, and the permits you need before legal shooting light.

-Part of our full Missouri hunting seasons guide — see also deer, turkey, squirrel, rabbit, and gigging seasons.
+Part of our full Missouri hunting seasons guide.
+See also deer, turkey, teal, squirrel, rabbit, and gigging seasons.

 • North Zone